Optimising inland container shipping chain

 The rise in consolidation and collaboration between the major container shipping lines is leading to the bundling of volumes on large vessels.
 These shipping alliances are including Rotterdam on their itineraries, taking advantage of the port’s range of deep-sea terminals.

 Container volumes in the port of Rotterdam have risen sharply since 2010.
-Inland container shipping to and from Rotterdam has also increased: to 3 million TEU in 2018.
+Inland container shipping to and from Rotterdam has also increased to more than 3 million TEU.
 Pressure on the port’s quays is expected to rise further as deep sea, feeder and barge volumes get larger.

 New terminal capacity